Keymaster65/copper2go/README.md

 * The '3' relates to the Application API major version
 * The '2' Application API major version is still supported but DEPRECATED
 * TYPE can be
     * "twoway" if a body is expected in the reply.
-The HTTP response is submitted during workflow processing.
+The HTTP reply is submitted during workflow processing.
     * "oneway if, no body is expected in the reply.
-The HTTP response is submitted when workflow is initiated
+The HTTP reply is submitted when workflow is initiated
 * MAJOR.MINOR is the version of the workflow
 * WORKFLOW-NAME is the target workflow of the request